pivotal-mea-pa/qnb-workshop/bosh/demos/delete-deployment.en.md

 1. Utilize the BOSH CLI to delete the sample deployment:

-  - `bosh -e vbox -d sample-bosh-deployment delete-deployment`
+  - `bosh -e my-bosh -d sample-bosh-deployment delete-deployment`

             Using environment '192.168.50.6' as client 'admin'